mdp-toolkit/mdp-docs/legacy/source/additional_utilities.rst

     For more information see this `Wikipedia entry
     <http://en.wikipedia.org/wiki/Orthogonal_matrix#Randomization>`_.

+:api:`mdp.utils.symeig_semidefinite_ldl` (A, B, eigenvectors, turbo, rng, type, overwrite, rank_threshold, dfc_out)
+    LDL-based routine to solve generalized symmetric positive semidefinite eigenvalue problems.
+    This can be used in case the normal ``symeig()`` call in ``_stop_training()`` throws
+    ``SymeigException ('Covariance matrices may be singular')``.

+    This solver uses SciPy's raw LAPACK interface to access LDL decomposition.

+    Roughly as efficient as ordinary eigenvalue solving.
+Can exploit range parameter for performance just as well as the backend for ordinary symmetric eigenvalue solving enables.
+This is the recommended and most efficient approach, but it requires SciPy 1.0 or newer.

+:api:`mdp.utils.symeig_semidefinite_pca` (A, B, eigenvectors, turbo, range, type, overwrite, rank_threshold, dfc_out)
+    PCA-based routine to solve generalized symmetric positive semidefinite eigenvalue problems.
+    This can be used in case the normal ``symeig()`` call in ``_stop_training()`` throws
+    ``SymeigException ('Covariance matrices may be singular')``.

+    It applies PCA to B and filters out rank deficit before it applies symeig() to A.
+    It is roughly twice as expensive as the ordinary eigh implementation.

+    One of the most stable and accurate approaches.
+    Roughly twice as expensive as ordinary symmetric eigenvalue solving as it solves two symmetric eigenvalue problems.
+    Only the second one can exploit range parameter for performance.

+:api:`mdp.utils.symeig_semidefinite_reg` (A, B, eigenvectors, turbo, range, type, overwrite, rank_threshold, dfc_out)
+    Regularization-based routine to solve generalized symmetric positive semidefinite eigenvalue problems.
+    This can be used in case the normal ``symeig()`` call in ``_stop_training()`` throws
+    ``SymeigException ('Covariance matrices may be singular')``.

+    This solver applies a moderate regularization to B before applying eigh/symeig.
+Afterwards it properly detects the rank deficit and filters out malformed features.
+    For full range, this procedure is (approximately) as efficient as the ordinary eigh implementation, because all additional steps are computationally cheap.
+    For shorter range, the LDL method should be preferred.

+    Roughly as efficient as ordinary eigenvalue solving if no range is given.
+    If range is given, depending on the backend for ordinary symmetric eigenvalue solving, this method can be much slower than an ordinary symmetric eigenvalue solver that can exploit range for performance.

+:api:`mdp.utils.symeig_semidefinite_svd` (A, B, eigenvectors, turbo, range, type, overwrite, rank_threshold, dfc_out)
+    SVD-based routine to solve generalized symmetric positive semidefinite eigenvalue problems.
+    This can be used in case the normal ``symeig()`` call in ``_stop_training()`` throws
+    ``SymeigException ('Covariance matrices may be singular')``.

+    One of the most stable and accurate approaches.
+    Involves solving two svd problems.
+Computational cost can vary greatly depending on the backends used.
+E.g. SVD from SciPy appears to be much faster than SVD from NumPy.
+Based on this it can be faster or slower than the PCA based approach.

 :api:`mdp.utils.symrand` (dim_or_eigv, dtype)
     Return a random symmetric (Hermitian) matrix with eigenvalues uniformly distributed on (0,1].